Definition of Option Adjusted Spreads

 - The option-adjusted Spread is considered reliable for the base calculation of other similar-natured security spreads.

-- The estimation and the probability of the prepayment do not depend on the estimation; rather than that, it depends on the past performance of the security or the historical data.
+- The prepayment’s estimation and probability do not depend on the estimation; rather than that, it depends on the past performance of the security or the historical data.

 - The option-adjusted spreads help calculate and compute the security price with an embedded option.